OpenTreeOfLife/python-opentree/INSTALL.md

     deactivate

-If you plan to run the example jupyter notebooks, install jpuyter within the virtual environment as well using:
+If you plan to run the example jupyter notebooks, install jupyter within the virtual environment as well using:

 Create and activate the virtual environment as shown above